Spatio-Temporal-Lab/start-db-achive/CONTRIBUTING.md

 ### Formatting

 START-DB code is automatically formatted with [spotless], backed by the Eclipse formatter.
 You can do the same in IntelliJ with the [Eclipse Code Formatter] so that you can apply the correct formatting directly in your IDE.
-Or import it as IntelliJ code style setting.

 **Java Code Style**

-1. Open **File > Settings/Preferences > Code Style > Java**
+1. Open **Preferences > Other Settings > Eclipse Code Formatter**
-2. Gear icon > Import Scheme > Eclipse XML Profile
+2. Click "Use the Eclipse Code Formatter"
+3. Use default "Boundled Eclipse"
+4. Under "Eclipse formatter config", select "Eclipse workspace/project folder or config file"
-3. Navigate to the file `conventions/eclipse-formatter.xml`
+5. Click "Browse", and navigate to the file `conventions/eclipse-formatter.xml`
+6. **IMPORTANT** - make sure "Optimize Imports" is **NOT** selected.
-4. Click "OK"
+7. Click "OK"

 **Scala Code Style**